soupwork/Cisco7to8converter/README.md

 The CLI View will have the argpars parts and getpass.
 The view will pass those to the controller, which will open the netmiko connections

+Network Object Class [index][hostname][ip address][log][verbose]
+	[orig username][test username][password 7][plaintext][secret 8][notes and errors]

+Network Object is the basic data object for my program.
+Hostname should be unique in a network.
+            Hostname is manditory.
+IP is manditory.
+A hostname can have multiple IP's, but an IP can only be assigned to one hostname.
+Log and verbose are optional.
+Login username and password for the device (IP) are handled by the main program and never saved to a file.
+A network object might not have any password 7's, in which case "No Password 7" will be in the notes field.
+			Each network object will have a numerical index, for sorting in the future.

 Endnote
 ================================================================================
-What is this world coming to? my readme is 150 lines?
+What is this world coming to? my readme is over 200 lines?
 Who wants to spend that time reading about this?
-Hopefully the program is shorter and more self-explanitory and nobody will need to open this up.
+Hopefully the program is shorter and more self-explanatory and nobody will need to open this up.